relaycorp/veraid-website/src/pages/spec.md

    - Consider memory constraints on resource-limited devices.

 5. **Parallel Processing:**
-   - Parallelize independent verification steps when possible.
+   - Parallelise independent verification steps when possible.
    - Consider using worker threads for CPU-intensive operations.
-   - Balance parallelization benefits against overhead costs.
+   - Balance parallelisation benefits against overhead costs.

-These optimizations MUST NOT compromise security or correctness.
-Performance-critical applications SHOULD profile their verification code to identify bottlenecks and focus optimization efforts accordingly.
+These optimisations MUST NOT compromise security or correctness.
+Performance-critical applications SHOULD profile their verification code to identify bottlenecks and focus optimisation efforts accordingly.

 ## Appendices